 Life is a self-fulfilling cycle that needs living things as a subject.
-Thomas Mann equates life with warmth in his book The Enchanted Mountain.
+Thomas Mann equates life with warmth in his book The Magic Mountain.
 What is this warmth?
 It is the meaning that it attributes to the heat of the substance, which is formed by the dissolution and combination of complex and also discontinuous protein molecules, which maintains its existence discontinuously without losing its form.
 In this way, he defines life poetically and biologically.
 Despite being composed of matter, life is an existence that has feelings and an indefinable consciousness.

 Hanna Swida-Ziemba, who made studies on generations, deduced that the older generations (before 1990) live according to the past and the future, and the new (today) generation lives according to the present.

 No matter how much one lives or tries, life is made up of uncertainties.
 Therefore, talking about the future is meaningless.

 According to Foucault, looking at the present, to answer the question of who am I, we need to create our identities as carefully as if we were creating works of art.
 Can a person be his own artist and a work of art?
 Just as a banana stuck to the wall with electrical tape can be a work of art, so human life can be a work of art, and a person can be an artist.